DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 import { Selector } from 'testcafe';
 import { t } from 'testcafe';

-class MyPage {
+class PageModel {
     //page model contents
 }

-export default new MyPage()
+export default new PageModel()
-// creates an instance of MyPage
+// creates an instance of PageModel
 // that can be imported in tests
 ```